cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

           dir: /home/gregor
           current: /home/gregor/github/cm

-This feature is naturally very useful for creating templates for users
+This feature is naturally handy for creating templates for users.

 Profile